ReneSchimmelpfennig/GTA-IV-PS3Decode/README.md

 ## License

-Original code in this repository is released under the [MIT License](LICENSE) (change this if you prefer).
+Original code in this repository is released under the [MIT License](LICENSE).
 Bundled/required third parties keep their own licenses — see [`THIRD_PARTY.md`](THIRD_PARTY.md).